Gsmith535/Published/README.md

 **Figure 3.4** Phylogenetic composition of rpS3 genes recovered in putative methanotrophic MetagenomeAssembled Genomes (MAGs).
 Distribution of MAGs at the genus level, if known, among the major clades of methanotrophs and grouped by family according to SILVA (SSU refNR 132) and the Genome Taxonomy DataBase (GTDB).
 Yellow stars indicate the lack of axenic, i.e. pure, cultures of specifc methanotrophic genera (Proteobacteria and Verrucomicrobia) and classes (Methylomirabilota and Methanomicrobia).

-**CIMB fig 5**
+**CIMB fig 5u**

 ![CIMB fig 5](cimb_2019/cmib5u.png)

-**
-Figure 3.5** Geographic distribution of methanotrophs detected in metagenomic and metatranscriptomic datasets across the globe.
+**Figure 3.5** Geographic distribution of methanotrophs detected in metagenomic and metatranscriptomic datasets across the globe.
 Each point represents one of 327 unique BioProjects associated with a metagenome containing a methanotroph rpS3 gene or a putative methanotrophic Metagenome-Assembled Genome (MAG).
 Phylogenetic afliation of rpS3 genes not in MAGs were assigned to the class of the most similar reference sequence determined by BLASTp and confrmed by topological coherence with reference genes.
 The colours indicate the phylogenetic afliation of the rpS3 gene, and the size of the point represents the number of recovered sequences per unique BioProject.
 Sixteen MAGs lacked identifable location information.

 #
 #